rackerlabs/support-how-to/content/rpc-microsoft/architecture-requirements-for-rackspace-private-cloud-powered-by-microsoft.md

 Rackspace has worked directly with Microsoft to design a product line architecture (PLA)-compliant cloud to help our customers develop and implement private cloud infrastructures quickly while reducing complexity and risk.

-The Microsoft Cloud Platform powered by Rackspace provides a solution that combines Microsoft software, consolidated guidance, and best-practice architecture with Rackspace's vast experience providing Fanatical Support^&reg;^ hosting and supporting solutions for compute, network, and storage architectures.
+The Microsoft Cloud Platform powered by Rackspace provides a solution that combines Microsoft software, consolidated guidance, and best-practice architecture with Rackspace's vast experience providing Fanatical Support&reg;, and hosting solutions for compute, network, and storage architectures.

 The Microsoft Private Cloud PLA uses the core capabilities of the Microsoft Windows Server operating system, Hyper-V, and System Center to deliver a private cloud infrastructure as a service offering.
-Following are the key software features and components used for every implementation hosted at Rackspace.
+The following are the software features and components used for every implementation Rackspace hosts.

 ### Cloud Platform Base Cloud